ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 }
 ```
 Notice that we added two classes.
 All UI elements of the editor need to have the `ck` class (unless you want to create your own UI and not use our library).
-We also created a new class for our form, which we'll use later on to style it.
+We also created a new class for our form, which we will use later on to style it.

 ### Creating input fields

 As we have two similar input fields to create and we don't want to repeat ourselves, let's define a method `_createInput()`, which will produce them for us.
 It will accept the label of our input field.

-We'll use {@link module:ui/labeledfield/labeledfieldview~LabeledFieldView `LabeledFieldView`} class and we'll pass it the {@link module:ui/labeledfield/utils~createLabeledInputText `createLabeledInputText()`} function as the second argument.
+We will use {@link module:ui/labeledfield/labeledfieldview~LabeledFieldView `LabeledFieldView`} class and we will pass it the {@link module:ui/labeledfield/utils~createLabeledInputText `createLabeledInputText()`} function as the second argument.
 It's a helper coming from the CKEditor UI library that will take care of creating the input.

 ```js
 // abbreviation/abbreviationview.js